 God so loved the world that he gave his only begotten son, that WHOSOEVER believeth in him should not perish, but have everlasting life-Christ came to save sinners.

-OLD PATHS To the deal Our Purpose is to "earnestly contend for the faith which was once de-ADVOCATE deavoring to keep the unity of the spirit in the bond of peace;" "keeping the ordinances as deliv-ered." livered unto the saints," and to "prove all things; hold fast that which is good."
+Our Purpose is to "earnestly contend for the faith which was once delivered unto the saints," and to "prove all things; hold fast that which is good."